tomasjanu/ai-summarizer/README.md

 9. To save the summary, click "Save Summary".
 10. To view saved summaries, click "View Saved".

+### Summarize Selected Text

+1. Select text on any webpage.
+2. Right-click and choose "Summarize Selection".
+3. The summary will be shown in an alert.

 ## Changes

+- Added a "Summarize Selection" context menu item for summarizing selected text on any page.
 - Added a "Save Summary" button to save the current summary.
 - Added a "View Saved" button to view saved summaries.
 - Saved summaries are stored in `chrome.storage.local`.